 - Monitor the actions derived from the activation of the protocol.

-The entry into force of the protocol will take place within six months from the publication of this RD in the BOE.
+The entry into force of the protocol will take place within six months of the publication of this RD in the BOE.
 At that time, each ministerial department and public body must adapt the protocol to their specific needs and ensure its effective implementation, through working procedures, instructions or other appropriate tools.